MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/r-predictive-model-introduction.md

 - **R IDE** - This tutorial uses [RStudio Desktop](https://posit.co/download/rstudio-desktop).

-- **RODBC** - This driver is used in the R scripts you'll develop in this tutorial.
+- **RODBC** - This driver is used in the R scripts you develop in this tutorial.
 If it's not already installed, install it using the R command `install.packages("RODBC")`.
 For more information on RODBC, see [CRAN - Package RODBC](https://cran.r-project.org/web/packages/RODBC/index.html).

 - SQL query tool - This tutorial assumes you're using [Azure Data Studio](../../azure-data-studio/what-is-azure-data-studio.md).
 For more information, see [How to use notebooks in Azure Data Studio](../../azure-data-studio/notebooks/notebooks-guidance.md).